 Hello and welcome to our website.
 We hope you find it interesting and informative.

-If you are not already a member, we hope you will read about the struggles in which Noosa Parks Association has been involved, our current challenges and the many activities in which so many of our members are engaged.
+If you are not already a member, we hope you enjoy this website and will read about the struggles in which Noosa Parks Association has been involved, our current challenges and the many activities in which so many of our members are engaged.

 Click on ACTIVITIES above to see all the things you can do and check out attending the Friday Environment Forum speaker program.

 Noosa Parks Association (NPA) was founded in 1962 and is now Queensland's oldest community conservation organisation.

 NPA has realised significant conservation wins over the past 50 years in this special part of the world.
 Today NPA is seen by many as one of the most successful community conservation groups in the country.
 NPA's environmental activism has helped shape this local region in the the environment that it is today, benefitting all who visit or live here.

 While a significant focus of NPA is on protecting Noosa's natural environment, it has many other strings to its bow, with numerous special interest groups remaining actively involved in the community.
 These include Bush-walking, Extended Outings, Bird and Botany Groups and our weekly Friday Environment Forum.

 Protecting the natural environment within the greater Noosa-Cooloola region